AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Logstore related APIs/GetHistograms.md

     }
     ```

     In this sample response, the time range is evenly divided into two subintervals.
-The first subinterval is from September 1, 2014, 00:00:00 to September 1, 2014, 11:00:00.
-The second subinterval is from September 1, 2014, 11:00:00 to September 1, 2014, 22:00:00.
+The first subinterval is from 00:00:00 UTC, September 1, 2014 to 11:00:00 UTC, September 1, 2014.
+The second subinterval is from 11:00:00 UTC, September 1, 2014 to 22:00:00 UTC, September 1, 2014.
 The results of the first query are incomplete because the amount of data exceeds the limit.
 The response results indicate that three log entries meet the query conditions, but the results are incomplete.
 Two log entries are in the first subinterval and the query results are complete.
 One log entry is in the second subinterval, but the query results are incomplete.
 To obtain the complete results, you must repeat the sample request until the value of the progress parameter in the response becomes Complete.
 Sample responses:

     ```
     HTTP/1.1 200 OK